-In July 2018, we launched investor assurance programs by partnering with selective investors, or the Class B investors, who have a higher risk tolerance in exchange for higher earnings in managing the investor assurance for the other investors who invest in the same loan product but with lower level of risk tolerance, or the Class A investors.
+In July 2018, we launched investor assurance programs by partnering with selective investors, or the Class B investors, who have a higher risk tolerance in exchange for higher earnings in managing the investor protection fund for the remaining investors of the same loan product but with lower level of risk tolerance, or the Class A investors.
 The minimum investment amount for such Class B investment program is RMB1 million.
 The investment of Class B investors are matched with a number of loans on our marketplace and each of such loans are matched with Class A and Class B investors at the same time.
 We adjust the ratio of the investment amount by Class A and Class B investors in each loan based on projection of the loan performance.
 As of the date of the prospectus, investments from Class B investors constitute 5% of the principal of such loan at the time of origination.

 For each loan facilitated under such investor assurance program, a multilateral loan contract is entered among the borrower, us, one or several Class A investors and a Class B investor.
-The borrower is required to pay certain fees to the Class B investor, which will be contributed to the investor assurance program deposited as restricted cash under the name of the Class B investor.
+The borrower is required to pay certain post-origination service fee to the Class B investor, which will be contributed to the investor assurance program deposited as restricted cash under the name of the Class B investor.
 Upon default of the borrower, the Class B investor is obligated to compensate the Class A investors with the funds in the investor assurance program and from proceeds he received from the repayment of the loans in the Class B investment program, including the principal, interest, fees, other proceeds, if any, collected by the Class B investor.
-The investor assurance program is separately managed for each Class B investor under each of his or her investment in the Class B investment program.
+The investor assurance program is separately managed for each Class B investor under each of his investment in the Class B investment program.
 Upon the maturity of the loans the Class B investors invested in and after the repayment to the Class A investors, Class B investor is entitled to the residual balance of such investor assurance program.
 We do not assume any liabilities to repay Class A or Class B investors of such loans, even if the balance of the fund and the proceeds received by the Class B investors are not sufficient to fully compensate all Class A investors of such loans.

-In the three months ended September 30, 2018, we had 74 Class B investors, who invested RMB96.1 million in the Class B investment program, which provides investor assurance program to investments of Class A investors of RMB1,825.7 million, respectively.
+In July and August 2017, we had 37 and 26 Class B investors, who invested RMB21.8 million and RMB54.7 million in the Class B investment program, respectively, which provides investor assurance program to investments of Class A investors of RMB414.9 million and RMB1,040.2 million, respectively.